davidholiday/camel-harness/README.md

     * __routebuilders__ is where your camel [routebuilders](http://camel.apache.org/routebuilder.html) are stored.
 It is strongly encouraged developers harness their routebuilders in order to facilitate testing and dynamic behavior.

     * __util__ is fairly self-explanatory.
-Provided is ```ConnectionStringFactory``` which provides a single-source-of-truth for any connection strings used by RouteBuilders to resolve where traffic should be routed.
+Provided is ```ConnectionStringFactory``` which is a single-source-of-truth for any connection strings used by RouteBuilders to resolve where traffic should be routed.

 * __com.davidholiday.camel.harness.test...__
     * __beans__ where bean tests can be found.